We offer both postgraduate research opportunities and postgraduate taught programmes in fundamental and applied science.

 Typical Degree: MSc

-Ideal for those looking to enhance their career prospects quickly, students who prefer structured learning and professionals seeking to upskill or shift career paths.
-The MSc is also an excellent route into onward postgraduate research eg. a PhD for those students who have completed their undergraduate studies with a BSc.
+Ideal for those looking to enhance their career prospects, prefer structured learning, want to upskill, wish to change career paths, or aim to specialise in a subject of interest.
+The MSc is also an excellent pathway to further postgraduate research, such as a PhD, for students who have completed their undergraduate studies with a BSc.

 Back to: Department of Chemistry